howtographql/howtographql/content/frontend/react-apollo/10-summary.md

 ---
 title: Summary
-pageTitle: "Building a Hackernews clone with GraphQL, React & Apollo - Summary"
+pageTitle: "Building a Hackernews clone with GraphQL, React & Apollo - Tutorial Summary"
 description: In this chapter, we summarize what you learned in this tutorial.
 ---